RoThePro/Computational-Methods-in-Neuroscience/week7/README.md

 Unlike your other NEURON homeworks in which you could work with your classmates for this one you cannot work together and any plagirism will lead to a zero.

 ### Extra Credit
-Go through the following paper and not the difference in code between three of the different mechanism that might need to be taken into account:
+Go through the following paper and note the difference in code between three of the different mechanism that might need to be taken into account, submit a paper on the differences for extra credit, submit code demonstrating the difference and you will get double the extra credit:
 <a href="https://www.neuron.yale.edu/neuron/static/papers/nc2000/nmodl400.pdf">Extra Credit</a><br>